colinmcintosh/SLIDER-cli/README.md

   don't know of a good source for them without the map overlays already included.
 If anyone knows where to find these images please open a GitHub issue and let me know.
+- At this time you can only specify a begin timestamp or an end timestamp but not both at the same time.
+In the future I want to be able to support that feature as an alternative to specifying an image count.